-- 7.1 Upon receipt of the report from the Investigator, the Preliminary Investigation Panel will decide what further action is taken from one of the following: - 7.1.1 No further action.
-This may be appropriate where: - (i) The matter does not raise an issue of improper conduct; - (ii) The complaint has no merit; - (iii) The complaint is trivial; - (iv) There is no case to answer; and/or

-- (v) The complaint is vexatious. - 7.1.2 Refer the matter to another body or procedure (for example employers' whistleblowing, police etc); - 7.1.3 Propose an Admitted Breach and Disposal ("ABAS"); or - 7.1.4 Refer the matter to a Disciplinary Panel. - 7.2 If the Preliminary Investigation Panel decides that no further action should be taken: - 7.2.1 The Preliminary Investigation Panel shall inform the member and the complainant of the decision and the reasons for the decision; and - 7.2.2 The complainant may appeal against that decision as set out at 15.1 below. - 7.3 If the Preliminary Investigation Panel decides to propose an ABAS, the process at 8 below is to be followed and the Preliminary Investigation Panel should also provide the Complaint Secretary with the information at 7.4 below. - 7.4 If the Preliminary Investigation Panel decides to refer the matter to a Disciplinary Panel, the Preliminary Investigation Panel will provide to the Complaint Secretary and the Investigator: - 7.4.1 The factual issues giving rise to the allegation of improper conduct; - 7.4.2 How the factual issues amount to improper conduct (including the particular element of the Rules of Conduct that has been breached); and - 7.4.3 How the improper conduct is alleged to impair the member's practice.
+- 7.1.
+Upon receipt of the report from the Investigator, the Preliminary Investigation Panel will consider whether the investigation is, in the light of the information before it, complete.
+If the investigation is not complete, the Preliminary Investigation Panel will direct the Investigator as to what further steps should be taken.
+If the investigation is complete, the Preliminary Investigation Panel will decide what further action is taken from one of the following: - 7.1.1.
+No further action.
+This may be appropriate where: - (i) The matter does not raise an issue of improper conduct; - (ii) The complaint has no merit; - (iii) The complaint or the disciplinary issue raised by the complaint is trivial; - (iv) There is no case to answer; and/or - (v) The complaint is vexatious. - 7.1.2.
+Refer the matter to another body or procedure (for example employers' whistleblowing, police etc); or - 7.1.3.
+Refer the matter to a Disciplinary Panel (with or without proposing an Admitted Breach and Sanction ("ABAS")). - 7.2.
+If the Preliminary Investigation Panel decides that no further action should be taken: - 7.2.1.
+The Preliminary Investigation Panel shall inform the member and the complainant of the decision and the reasons for the decision; and - 7.2.2.
+The complainant may appeal against that decision as set out at paragraph 15.1. - 7.3.
+If the Preliminary Investigation Panel decides to propose an ABAS, the process at paragraph 8 is to be followed and the Preliminary Investigation Panel should also provide the Complaint Secretary with the information at paragraph 7.4. - 7.4.
+If the Preliminary Investigation Panel decides to refer the matter to a Disciplinary Panel, the Preliminary Investigation Panel will provide to the Complaint Secretary and the Investigator: - 7.4.1.
+The factual issues giving rise to the allegation of improper conduct; - 7.4.2.
+How the factual issues amount to improper conduct (including the particular element of the Bye-laws and Rules of Conduct that have been breached); and - 7.4.3.
+How the improper conduct is alleged to impair the member's practice.

-8 Admitted Breach and Agreed Sanction1
+8. Admitted Breach and Agreed Sanction